 This step by step diy woodworking project is about coffee table plans.
 If you want to learn more about building a wooden coffee table, we recommend you to pay attention to the instruction described in the article.
 Work with attention and invest in high quality materials, such as pine, redwood or cedar.
 Make sure the slats are perfectly straight and in a very good visual condition, before assembling them together.

 Take a look over the related furniture plans, as there are many other things that you could build for your backyard by yourself, in just a few days.
 Plan everything with attention and make sure you take accurate measurements, otherwise the components might not fit together properly.
 Always make sure the corners are right-angled before inserting the screws, otherwise the end result won’t raise up to your expectations.
+See all my Premium Plans HERE.

 Projects made from these plans